In the historian Yuval Noah Harari’s best-selling Sapiens, he talks about race twice.

 Though I’m sure Harari would hate the idea, I think there’s something he can’t resist in the language of 6% Denisovan, 4% Neanderthal.
 It chimes with that same part of our shared auditory imagination which has spent the past two hundred years alternately defining, reviling and fantasising about race.

-In 1895, when the great Frederick Douglass passed away, The New York Times wondered if “it might not be altogether unreasonable to ask whether, with more white blood, he would not have been an even better and greater man than he was.”
+In 1895, when the great orator and abolitionist Frederick Douglass passed away, The New York Times wondered if “it might not be altogether unreasonable to ask whether, with more white blood, he would not have been an even better and greater man than he was.”
 Douglass, the son of a slave and slave owner, sometimes referred to himself as mulatto (from the Spanish for mule), a term used as far back as the sixteenth century to describe those of mixed heritage—usually with a white and a black parent.
 For Douglass, this was a source of personal turmoil; for the New York Times it was a missed opportunity.
 Just imagine what a fully 100% white Douglass could have achieved!
 In the racial lexicon of the day they might have gone further and wished he had at least been a Hexadecaroon (one sixth black), an Octoroon (one eighth) or even a Quintroon (child of an Octoroon and a European, so one-sixteenth African).

 These epithets do more than passively describe: they foster the illusion of pure whiteness set against a gradient of impure black.
 They also dispel the idea, passed down from the Greeks, that your character determines your fate; instead, it’s race that determines your character.